microsoft/Federal-Business-Applications/demos/transcript-demo-power+azure/developer-guide.md

 #### Controls

-All controls (except one) are stored in horizontal and vertical containers to allow for responsive design when the user's screen resolution and aspect ratio change.
+All controls (except two) are stored in horizontal and vertical containers to allow for responsive design when the user's screen resolution and aspect ratio change.
 Briefly, here are the containers and what they do:

-- **contSpinnerBg**:
+- **contSpinnerTranscriptBg**:
   Contains the loading spinner and is only visible when **glbShowSpinner** = true
 - **[contPopUpUpdateAllSpeakersBg](#contPopUpUpdateAllSpeakersBg)**:
   Is only visible when **gblShowPopUpUpdateAllSpeakers** = true